 Guests at the event included the High Sheriff of Merseyside, Mr Peter Woods, Cllr Pam Thomas, cabinet member for inclusive and accessible city at Liverpool City Council, Aintree University Hospital chief executive, Steve Warburton, Willmott Dixon operations director, Mike Lane, alongside staff from Willmott Dixon and various sub-contractors that have worked on the project.

-Currently, the CSSD is located in the basement of the Royal – an area which is becoming increasingly unfit for purpose.
+Currently, the CSSD is located on the lower ground floor of the Royal and was becoming increasingly unfit for purpose.
 This is a stark contrast to the new CSSD, a state-of-the-art facility valued at approximately £6.3 million, which has been funded by Liverpool City Council.

 The Trust has then procured £1.5 million worth of equipment, much of which has been tailor-made for the building due to its size.
 The relocation to this new building will be a real boost for the staff working within the department.